kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 3.2 - February 16, 2013 =
+= 3.2 - March 6, 2013 =
 * Added backwards compatibility for WordPress versions 3.2 and above.
-* Redesigned settings page to save through AJAX, and added a sample video player so changes are seen immediately.
+* Redesigned settings page to save form using AJAX, and added a sample video player so changes are seen immediately.
 * Added options to display video title and embed code overlays on video player, and captions and view counts below videos.
+* Added option to set post's featured image to most recently generated thumbnail.
 * Added option for a video attachment page that modifies the user's attachment template to display the video instead of WordPress's default behavior of just showing the title of the video.
+For backwards compatibility retained old method of completely replacing the video attachment template with a video player.
 * Added watermark, view counts, volume attribute, and Google Analytics event tracking for Strobe Media Playback player.
 (Note: watermark shows on top of controls in Strobe Media Playback.
 I can't fix this.)
 * Added alignment option to center or right justify videos.
-* Revised video player setup to properly resize the video player and resize again if the window size changes (or orientation changes on Android).
+* Revised video player setup to properly resize the player and resize again if the window size changes (or orientation changes on Android).
-* If Strobe Media Playback player is selected, the Video.js player is used for situations where Flash doesn't work (webm, ogg playback) instead of the ugly default browser players.
+* If Strobe Media Playback player is selected, the Video.js player is used in situations where Flash doesn't work (webm, ogg playback) instead of the ugly default browser players.
 * No matter which player is selected, iOS now displays the built-in controls so AirPlay works.
-* Added schema.org videoobject markup for better SEO.
+* Added schema.org videoobject markup for improved SEO.
 * Fixed FLV embedding with Video.js player and improved selection of embedded formats for Strobe Media Playback.
 * Adjusted video gallery CSS for better margins.
 * Adjusted watermark CSS so the logo doesn't overwhelm small videos.
 * Set Video.js controls to fade out on autoplay and on iOS, without having to mouseover the video.
 * Fixed endless "loading" spinner shown at the end of videos in some browsers in Video.js player.
-* Clicking Insert into post immediately after upload without changing any options now inserts shortcode instead of just the title of the video.
+* Clicking "Insert into post" immediately after upload without changing any options now inserts shortcode instead of just the title of the video.
 * Inserting shortcode without a thumbnail no longer attempts to save the nonexistent thumbnail.
 Thumbnail cleanup is handled better.
+* Checks only one time for alternate video sources for videos embedded from other servers.
+This should speed up load times considerably.
 * Escaped all shell commands for increased security and added check for escapeshellcmd function.
 * Fixed missing argument for kgvid_clear_completed_queue() when scheduling cleanup.
-* Fixed broken uninstall.php

 = 3.1.1 - March 5, 2013 =
 * Fixed missing ) in uninstall.php